KPI vs Metric: How To Report Your Clients’ Goal Progress

-You simply can’t stay on track, measure success, or identify areas for improvement if you’re not properly implementing KPIs and metrics at your agency.
-After all, having this data available at your fingertips gives you actionable insights that benefit your clients.
+After all, you can’t stay on track, measure success, or identify areas for improvement if you’re not properly implementing KPIs and metrics at your agency.
+Having this data available at your fingertips gives you actionable insights that benefit your clients.

 Are KPIs the same as metrics?
-Everything you track in your client’s business is a metric, but only a few of these metrics are directly relevant to their main business goal, making them key performance indicators.
+Everything you track in your client’s business is a metric, but only a few of these metrics are directly relevant to their main business goal, making them KPIs (key performance indicators).
+These KPIs are crucial as they align with the overarching business goals, guiding strategic planning and performance evaluation.

 Metrics vs KPIs Graphic